Item Window - Item Tab

 Client Description: This is the Description of the Item that the Client will see on the Invoice, Proposal, and Client-specific reports.
 The Client Description should be tailored to the Client's needs and does not need to contain details or instructions for your Vendor.
 Special instructions to your Vendor should be entered as part of the Component or Purchase Order Description.
 The Client Description can be of nearly unlimited length.
 As you type into this field, the text will automatically wrap at the end of each line.
 To skip to a new line while inside this box, press the Enter key on your keyboard.
 For information on formatting the Client Description, see Description/Note Formatting.

 Location: Enter the Location Code into which the Item is to be placed at the Client’s site.
 To search for a Location or create a new Location for the Project, click on the Search button in the lower left corner of this window.
 The Location can also be left blank.
+Items with no Location will be grouped together on the Projects and Specifications Window under the special "No Location" heading.
 For more information on Locations, see the Location Window.

 Unit Budget: An optional field for you to enter this Item's Unit Budget amount.
 If the Item has a quantity higher than 1, and you have a specific Budget per Unit, enter in the Unit Budget amount here; the Extended Budget will automatically calculate based on the Item Quantity.
 This number will appear on the Budget Report.